 Exploring The Collier Collection

 The Revs Institute is honored to house the prestigious Collier Collection.
 This revered archive of original papers, registers and corporate records correspond with many of the automobiles featured in the museum.
 Included are a venerable trove of original letters, diaries, scrapbooks, photo albums, engineering drawings and corporate documents amassed from individuals and organizations that have left their track marks in automotive history and the pageant of motor sport.
+Books, art, posters, artifacts, posters, video are more can be found in the Revscat, the online catalog.
+Over 500,000 images are available in the Revs Digital Library.
+Revs even has online exhibits.

 Racing aficionados and scholars alike will appreciate the collection’s unique window into the world of motor racing spanning from the 1930’s to the 1950’s.
 Documents and photographs procured at Le Mans, Grand Prix Racing at Watkins Glen and other courses provide an uncommon historical record of the evolution of motor sports.